Piano Technique: Keyboard Layout: The Four “Middles”

 The Crack between Middle E & Middle F

-The third “middle” is the crack between E and F jus above middle C…
+The third “middle” is the crack between E and F just above middle C…

 Middle D

-The fourth middle is middle D, which has a very special property: the keys are perfectly symmetrical (a mirror image) as you go from middle D in either direction: up or down…
+The fourth middle is middle D, which has a very special property: the keys are perfectly symmetrical (a mirror image) in terms of white keys and black keys as you go from middle D in either direction: up or down the keyboard…

 Prove this to yourself by playing middle D with both thumbs, then work right with your right hand while going left with your left hand one key at a time.
 You’ll find the exact same sequence of white and black keys in both hands.